Everything You've Ever Wanted To Know About Termites

 What are the signs of subterranean termites?

 Subterranean termites are the most abundant variety in the Midwest.
 (Dampwood and drywood termites are more likely to be found in Southern states of America.)
 Subterranean termites create homes, in the form of mounds, in soil.
 The mounds have elaborate tunnel systems that provide the termites access to food.
-Inside homes, termites live within the wood they feed off of; they can not only live in walls but also furniture.
+Inside homes, termites live within the wood they feed off of.
+They can not only live in walls, but also furniture.
 Termites also have the ability to spread house to house when they are swarming or looking for additional food sources or looking to expand their colony.
 Thus, termites have the potential to do very costly damage over the years.

 What are the signs of a termite infestation?

 Termites may hide in your home for years without signs of damage becoming visible.
 Some initial signs of infestation include termites swarming at windows or lights.
 Finding termite wings on window ledges or caught up in cobwebs is a sign infestation has begun because swarmers lose their wings shortly after emerging from the colony.
 Other signs of termites include mud tubes (mud-colored structures shaped like thick straws) and portions of wood being hollowed out (you can sometimes find these by tapping on them).
-Additional signs of termites include seeing tiny piles of sawdust or finding soft spots on floor joists.

 Some signs of termites may suddenly show up, or they may not be discovered for years (perhaps until renovations are being done).
 All types of homes can provide cellulose-based food for termites, so that means any home can get infested.
 It’s best not to wait until you see signs of termites to take prevention measures because by then the infestation is well underway.